fabiogoma/ansible-vault/README.md

 [vagrant@localhost ~]$
 ```

-Now switch to the used demo and navigate to the samples folder.
+Now switch to the user demo and navigate to the samples folder.

 ```bash
 [vagrant@localhost ~]$ sudo su - demo
 [demo@localhost ~]$ cd /home/demo/samples
 ```

-Now let's check the content ou our not encrypted file called secrets.yml.
+Now let's check the content of our not encrypted file called secrets.yml.

 ```bash
 [demo@localhost samples]$ cd vars